-For many conditions in the field of mental health, the diagnosis is determined by whether the patient reports enough symptoms from a long list of possible symptoms.
-While this is true for Attention Deficit Disorder, the diagnosis also requires that other conditions are met, mainly that the symptoms are not due to another psychiatric diagnosis.
+For many conditions in the field of mental health, the diagnosis is determined by whether the patient meets criteria from a long list of possible symptoms.
+While this is true for Attention Deficit Hyperactivity Disorder, the diagnosis also requires that other conditions are met, mainly that the symptoms are not due to another psychiatric diagnosis.
 Therefore, the presence of other possible comorbid disorders should be assessed.

 Psychological and/or neuropsychological tests can help define the diagnosis in a more precise way.
 Thus, the reason for doing testing is to find out what the truth is for the patient in as precise terms as possible.

 There are various options in testing, which can be found on the Assessment Options page of this site.
-As the testing becomes more extensive, more definition can be brought to the diagnosis, and thus it is recommended to test as much as you can afford.
+As the testing becomes more extensive, more definition can be brought to the diagnosis.
 Therefore, it is important to determine which evaluation is most appropriate for you.